dresiko/media-match-homework/INGESTION.md

 ```

 This will:
-1. Fetch up to 50 articles from NewsAPI
+1. Fetch up to 50 articles from The Guardian API
 2. Generate embeddings for each article
 3. Store them in S3 with their vectors